KiDS-Legacy: Covariance validation and the unified OneCovariance framework for projected large-scale structure observables: Mixed term reconsidered

+defines the empirical concentration relation $c(M)$; here $\Delta_\mathrm{V}$ is the virial overdensity.
+It should be noted that \Cref{eq:halomod_integral} can, in principle, include an integral over the concentration.
+However, assuming a mean relation between $c$ and $M$, allows for analytic integration.
+For the baseline functional form, we assume the relation provided in \citet{duffy_dark_2008}:

-\section{Mixed Term Reconsidered}
+\section{Mixed term reconsidered}

-Note that the equations in Sect \ref{sec:real_space_correlation_functions} for the mixed term \Cref{eq:mixed_term} and the non-Gaussian term assume the tracers to be uniformly distributed.
+It should be noted that the equations in Sect \ref{sec:real_space_correlation_functions} for the mixed term \Cref{eq:mixed_term} and the non-Gaussian term assume the tracers to be uniformly distributed.
 This will not be fulfilled when estimating the statistics in a realistic survey with a nontrivial angular mask and depth variations across the survey footprint. \citet{schneider_analysis_2002} have derived the corresponding equations for the shear correlation functions from which we reproduce the mixed term of $\hat{\xi}_+$ for a tomographic setup,

 where the indices $i,j,k$ stand for the individual galaxies having weights $w_i$, the summation runs over all $N_{a_i}$ galaxies residing in the $a_i$th tomographic redshift bin and $\Delta_{\theta_1}(\theta_{ij})$ denotes the angular bin selection function which is unity iff $\theta_{ij}\equiv |\boldsymbol{\theta}_i-\boldsymbol{\theta}_j|\in \theta$.